 “How do I do that?“

 Easy!
 Simply override the default time zone (UTC) with the parameter called:

-And just like that, we've successfully requested the data to be returned in the Asian/Singaporean time zone, instead of the default UTC.
+And just like that, we've successfully requested the data to be returned in the Asian/Singaporean time zone instead of the default UTC.
 There are a lot more time zones available.
-You can find a list of valid time zones here.
+You can find a list of valid time zones on Wikipedia.

 Now that you’ve successfully changed the time zone to your desired one, we can move on to explore the next part of our tutorial series, which is about pagination.